PeopleEquity/Document/docs/Swap/feedbacks.md

 # 📜 Feedback Board 📜

 :::tip tip
-💋 Thank you for your time and sweat, and we will reward 💵 the corresponding incentives when appropriate.
+💋 Thanks for your time and sweat, and we will reward the 💵 corresponding incentives when appropriate.

-👀 Welcome your continued feedback and we will update 📝 the form dynamically.
+👀 Your continued feedback is much appreciated and will be updated 📝 dynamically on this board.
 :::

 ## Feedback List